Meningococcal Disease Fact Sheet

 What are the complications?

-Ten to 15 percent of those who get meningococcal disease die.
-Among survivors, as many as one in five will have permanent disabilities.
+10-15% of those who get meningococcal disease die.
+Among survivors, as many as one (1) in five (5) will have permanent disabilities.
 Complications include:

 - Hearing loss